 - Once MSPs predict the time of a cloud outage with AIOps, they can take proactive steps to tackle it.

-In this digital-first era, MSPs need to find a way to limit cloud outages.
+In this digital-first era, MSPs need to find a way to limit cloud outages, boost service availability and deliver cloud computing solutions.
 AIOps not only limit the cloud outages but also remove the need for human intervention.
 Start using AIOps to prevent cloud outages now!